BrainardLab/preregistrations/README.md

 * [2023-05-22 Dose-Respose of the Single Cone Optoretinogram using Adaptive Optics Scanning Laser Ophthalmoscopyy](https://osf.io/72u5s).
 This pregistration is not yet public.

-## Repeatability of sensitivity thresholds in normal controls
+## Repeatability of sensitivity thresholds in normal controls (with Morgan and Tuten labs)

 * [2023-08-08 Fepeatability of foveal sensitivity measurements within and across sessions as measured with adaptive optics (AO) microperimetry in normal control subjects](https://osf.io/bzf6g/).
 This pregistration is not yet public.